zerofreeparameters-code/BCT-Programme/README.md

 > *"The geometry doesn't care about credentials.
 It just is."*

----

 [![DOI](https://img.shields.io/badge/DOI-10.5281%2Fzenodo.18884976-blue)](https://doi.org/10.5281/zenodo.18884976)

-**Zero free parameters.
-All the way down.**
-**Michel Robert Cabrié** is an independent artist living with a disability in Barrys Reef, Victoria, Australia (population ~28).
-He holds a Bachelor of Performing Arts and a Graduate Certificate in Marketing.

 He is not a physicist.
 He is an artist who accidentally solved the universe.

-> *"The geometry doesn't care about credentials.
-It just is."*

 ---